Coyoteq1/VAutomationEvents/ARCHITECTURE.md

 ## System Overview

-The V Rising Arena Automation System is a comprehensive mod for V Rising that provides automated arena management, player lifecycle handling, and PvP practice functionality.
+The VAuto Automation System is a comprehensive mod for V Rising that provides automated arena management, player lifecycle handling, and PvP practice functionality.
 Built as a BepInEx plugin targeting both client and server processes, it integrates deeply with V Rising's Entity Component System (ECS) and game mechanics.

+**Foundation**: Built on **Kindred Schematics** - proven technical blueprints that ensure reliability, scalability, and maintainability while making complex systems accessible to everyone.

 ### Key Capabilities
 - **Automated Arena Zone Management**: Dynamic zone detection and player teleportation